nicoverbruggen/nv-garamond/README.md

 ## Versions

-There are two versions included in the repo:
+There is one version included in the repo:

-- **NV Garamond (preferred)**: Best on Kobo.
+- **NV Garamond**: Best on Kobo.
 With adjusted metrics and a minor size bump.
 Because this one starts thinner and at a tight line spacing, you have more control over the precise weight and line spacing on Kobo devices.

-- **NV eGaramond**: The same as above, but with a 10% bump to the regular and italic weights for better contrast on e-ink displays.
-Due to the weight bump, appears a bit wider (which is not my personal preference) but I've included this version as an alternative if you think the original is too thin.
+(There used to be two versions included, but the version with increased weight was broken in a few ways, so I've taken it down.)

 ## License